knat/SData/README.md

 ﻿SData is an elegant data interchange solution.
-It contains three parts: schema language, data format and programming language mapping.
+It has three parts: schema language, data format and programming language mapping.

 ## Schema Language